Paraiba Tourmaline a Rare & Expensive Gemstone

 However, you can also buy them online from reputable designers and stores and even on eBay.
 Be extra careful and do your research when you buy these gemstones online and buy only from reputable sellers.

 Lawsuit on the use of Paraiba name

-Stones mined from Nigeria and Mozambique do not have the same brilliance and vivid color as those mined in Brazil.
+Stones mined in Nigeria and Mozambique do not have the same brilliance and vivid color as those mined in Brazil.
 However, they were still called Paraiba gemstone.

-Unfortunately, Paraibai.com lost, and this lawsuit dismissed.
-The name ‘Paraíba’ can now be used to describe gemstone of such composition and characteristic that is not only mined in Paraiba, Brazil, but also in Nigeria and Mozambique.
+Unfortunately, Paraibai.com lost and this lawsuit dismissed.
+The name ‘Paraíba’ can now be used to describe gemstone of such composition and characteristic that is not only mined in Paraiba, Brazil, but also from Nigeria and Mozambique.

 Paraiba Gemstone Continues to be Favorites with Buyers

 The AGTA or American Gem Trade Association's Gem Fair show is always considered and judged as a reliable source of the hottest and latest gemstone trend.

 Based on the 2012 show, gemstones that were in the buyer's favorite list include the Parabai Tourmaline.
 This favorite gemstone trend continues even in 2019.

 This is not a surprised as Paraiba's color, luminosity, and its rarity have achieved great popularity not just with buyers, but also with jewelry designers.